LucasVandroux/OpenVINO-People-Counter/WRITEUP.md

 ## Assess Effects on End-User Needs

+Different parameters inside and outside the system can significantly influence the accuracy of the model.

+First, the lighting of the scene is essential, as changes in the brightness and the hue can modify the input image to a level that the model is not performing well anymore.
+Those effects usually can be mitigated by artificially reproducing those changes on the input images during training.
+Moreover, if one knows that the lighting of the scene will change over time (daylight/nightlight cycle, seasons), then one should include those changes in the training dataset.
+Artificially adding those lighting changes or adding more data with more diverse lighting conditions will improve the robustness of the model to those types of changes.

+Furthermore, one needs to choose the camera focal length carefully.
+Depending on how far the scene is happening from the camera, the subjects might be blurred.
+Therefore it will be harder for the model to detect it.

+Additionally, it is crucial to take care of the image size parameter.
+All the models usually can only detect objects above a specific size (traditionally given in pixels).
+Therefore, if the object is too small or too blurred (when scaling up the image), the model will have some trouble detecting it.

-Lighting, camera focal length, and image size, if too different from the data the model was trained on, can damage the accuracy of the model.
-In the end, a reduction of the accuracy of the model makes the statistics extracted with it less precise and ultimately less useful.
+Finally, all the different parameters mentioned above can reduce the accuracy of the model if not correctly accounted for.
+A reduction of the accuracy of the model makes the statistics extracted with it less precise and ultimately less useful.

 ## Model Research